The Monastery Road of Lake Constance

 Reichenau

-The island of Reichenau is called a Klosterinsel or monastery island.
+The island of Reichenau is known as a Klosterinsel, or monastery island.
 Since 2000, it has even been a UNESCO World Heritage Site.
-The buildings of three monasteries are still standing: St Markus and Maria in Reichenau-Mittelzell, St Peter and Paul in Reichenau-Niederzell and St George in Reichenau-Oberzell.
+The buildings of three monasteries are still standing: St. Markus and Maria in Reichenau-Mittelzell, St. Peter and Paul in Reichenau-Niederzell, and St. George in Reichenau-Oberzell.

 Rorschach

-A generation before Martin Luther’s statements in 1517, the Church had already been exposed to much criticism.
+A generation before Martin Luther’s 1517 statements, the Church had already been exposed to considerable criticism.
 However, an army of the Swiss Confederation (St Gallen and Appenzell were not (yet) members) restored order in 1490, and the monastery was subsequently rebuilt, but not as a monastery but as the residence of the abbot of St Gallen.

 The result was a Gothic complex partly destroyed by iconoclasm in 1529.
 Successive abbots of St Gallen rebuilt the complex in a late Baroque style in 1777.